Spardevs/aurora-trip/README.md

 ## Support

-Aurora Store v4 is still in on-going development!
+Ticpass v4 is still in on-going development!
 Bugs are to be expected!
 Any bug reports are appreciated.
 Please visit [Aurora Wiki](https://gitlab.com/AuroraOSS/AuroraStore/-/wikis/home) for FAQs.

 - [Telegram](https://t.me/AuroraSupport)